gekware/minecraft-server-hibernation/README.md

 4. on the router (to which the server is connected): forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
 5. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
 6. run the msh executable
-7. you can connect to the server through port 25555
+7. You can connect to the server using the port from the configuration file (default 25555).

 \* = it's not compulsory to modify this parameter